natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

         else:
             args.func(args)

-Now not only a parser is created as in the previous example, but also nested parsers.
+Now not only a parser is created as in previous example, but also nested parsers.
 Nested parsers will be displayed as commands.
 In fact, they will be used as mandatory arguments.

 With help of nested parsers a hierarchy of arguments and options is created.
-The arguments that are added to the nested parser will be available as arguments for this parser.
+Arguments that are added to nested parser will be available as arguments for this parser.
 For example, this part creates a nested *create_db* parser and adds ``-n`` option:

 .. code:: python